 - 1. Children of faculty & staff - 2.
 Siblings of students currently enrolled as of the lottery date - 3.
-Students who reside in the 63103, 63108, or 63110 zip codes - 4.
-Students who qualify for free and reduced lunch, and - 5.
+Students who reside in the 63103 zip code, and - 4.
 Other student applicants

 Should a lottery be held, all completed and accepted applications submitted during the enrollment period will be publicly drawn in random order until capacity is reached.
 Lotteries will be randomized by computer and certified by a third-party public official or outside firm to attest to the lottery's fairness.